 My research about Swedish Nazism took me much further, however, than to the upper class National Socialist party of which Marianne Mörner was apparently a member.
 As I already knew, Sweden made a pact with Hitler, promising to deliver iron and arms, (cannons from Bofors, Boforskanoner), allowing German trains to carry soldiers and arms through Sweden to Narvik in the north of Norway, and to generally look the other way when the Germans needed their silent collaboration.
 So much for Swedish so-called neutrality.
 I now learned much more about the stand-off position of Swedish bourgeois Jews, who kept a low profile during the war years – be they Bonnier or Josephson – and the general fear of the Swedish war-time coalition government to interfere with Nazi plans.

 Denmark was an occupied country very different from Norway or the continental German-occupied countries.
-Norway was of course ruled by the collaborator Vidkun Quisling, but the country was teaming with resistance fighters, many of whom made their way into Sweden across the borders in the middle and the north that were not very distinguishable.
+Norway was of course ruled by the collaborator Vidkun Quisling, but the country was teaming with resistance fighters, many of whom made their way into Sweden across the border in the middle and the north that was not very distinguishable.

 Germany was very much dependent on Denmark for food for the military, and so this fertile country got special treatment as a ‘good’ occupied nation.
 Until October 1943, their Jewish population was left undisturbed, so as to show the world what a benign occupier Germany really was.
 It got to be a model, and the Germans pointed to Denmark as proof of their harmless intentions as an occupying power.
 Sweden went along, and it even happened that German Jews, via Denmark, who had managed to make it over to Sweden, were forced to return to Denmark.
 All this suddenly changed in October ’43.

 The Swedish government learned about the radical change in the German stand relating to the Danish Jews at the time when Germany was factually a broken nation on all fronts.
-Even so, Hitler went on giving orders at Stalingrad, “Not one step back”.
-Easy to say for Hitler in Berlin, but impossible for the half-starved and half-frozen German soldiers during the onslaught of Russian soldiers, who were well prepared for the climate.
+Even so, Hitler went on giving orders at Stalingrad “Not one step back” — the formal end of that horrible monhs-long winter war was in February 1943, Easy to say for Hitler in Berlin, but impossible for the half-starved and half-frozen German soldiers during the onslaught of Russian soldiers, who were well prepared for the climate.

 - The teaching of Christianity (kristendom) changed in the sixties and became ‘knowledge of religions’ (religionskunskap).
 Obligatory teaching of Christianity would have been impossible today for several reasons, since there are students who are not Christians at all.
 There are Muslims, atheists, and not all the so-called Christians are Lutherans either. ↩